intel/neural-compressor/neural_insights/docs/source/pytorch_nlp_cli_mode.md

-# Step by step example how to dump weights tensors for PyTorch model with Neural Insights
+# Step by step example how to dump weights data for PyTorch model with Neural Insights
 1. [Introduction](#introduction)
 2. [Preparation](#preparation)
 3. [Running the quantization](#running-the-quantization)